 8. Reinstall the app that is causing this problem

-If by choosing to reset the app you cannot address the 401 network error, then you can also try to manually uninstall the app and reinstall it afterwards.
-For uninstalling a certain app, you can use the steps explained during the previous section from above — instead of choosing Advanced Options, you should just click on the Uninstall button.
+If by choosing to reset the app you cannot address the 401 network error, then you can also try to manually uninstall the app and reinstall it afterward.
+For uninstalling a certain app, you can use the steps explained during the previous section above — instead of choosing Advanced Options, you should just click on the Uninstall button.
 Of course, you can easily remove certain programs through Control Panel:

 - Click on the Windows Search icon, enter Control Panel and click on the result with the same name.

 - In Control Panel switch to Category tab.

 - Under Programs click on the Uninstall a program link.

 - Now, find the app that you want to remove and do so.

 - In the end, reboot your computer and reinstall that app.